DavidSouther/software_craftsmanship/03_objects/02_rugs/01_python.md

 the values, which fills in the rug.
 The control loop sends that rug to this new `print_rug` function, to get nice formatting.
 Now, we have a clean, clear, logical separation of concerns for our rug types!

+This feels like a great time to make a commit.
+You might also at this point want to compare this version of the program to the prior commit, and look back over what you've changed!

 ## Inheritance